JosiahSiegel/the-cynical-dba/source/_posts/2017-08-12-indexing-for-idiots.md

 ![Index Seek](../images/2017-08-12/index_seek.png)

 If the non-clustered index only partially covers the data required by a query, the query optimizer may find it optimal to perform a key lookup against the clustered index to find the remaining data.
-This operation is more expensive than having a covering index that can pull all required data via an index seek.
+This operation is more expensive than having a covering index that can pull all required data with an index seek.

 While this is a small sample of what can be achieved with proper indexing, knowing what to look for in your execution plans is vital in determining if your indexes are properly covering your queries or just literally wasting space.